TomRosenbloom/civi-ext-jobads/docs/Components of an extension.md

 We will also want to ensure that our extension is properly self-contained and portable - all its components and dependencies are defined within the extension.

-There's no particular order for doing those things in [?], but there are some basic principles.
+## Define some 'managed entities'

+Managed Entity is a general concept, but in the scope of this document there are two particular sorts of managed entity that will interest us.
+These are, in no particular order, saved searches, and option groups.

+Saved searches and option groups, as examples of managed entities, are created in a very similar way.
+Note your extension can define option groups but no saved search(es), or a saved search and no option groups.
+Saved searches and Option Groups are two independent varieties of managed entity.

+The basic principle for creating managed entities is:

-1. create, in UI
+1. create in UI
-2. export
+2. export code
-3. insert in code
+3. insert code in extension

-In no particular order then:
+4. flush caches

-## Define an option group
+### Defining an option group

-Create an option group via the UI.
+1. Create an option group via the UI.

-Export with API UI [in Voscur I have to do this manually because it's an older version, but in latest Civi you can use civix export]
+2. Export with API UI [in Voscur I have to do this manually because it's an older version, but in latest Civi you can use civix export]

+   - Support->Developer->Api explorer v4
+   - Entity = OptionGroup, Action = Export
-- get id or name of option group
+   - enter id of option group
-- OptionGroup export id=1234, or name =option_group_name
+   - Execute
+   - View as php
+3. insert into code:

    - create `managed` folder
-- create suitably named file `managed/my_option_group.mgd.php`
+- create suitably named file `managed/my_option_group.mgd.php` [the usual convention is to use the name of the exported option group `OptionGroup_my_option_group` but you can call it what you like]
+   - paste exported php code into the file (add opening php tag, and `use CRM_Myextension_ExtensionUtil as E;` at top of file)
 - add `field` tag to xml/schema/CRM/myentity/MyEntity.xml
+4. apply the changes

    - `civix generate:entity-boilerplate`

    - `cv flush`

 Example managed option group file contents: